-As described previously, to implement community character protection requirements of the Coastal Act, the Commission evaluates projects and measures a project's impact on coastal resources across a number of variables.
+As described previously, to implement community character protection requirements of the Coastal Act, the commission evaluates projects and measures a project's impact on coastal resources across a number of variables.
 These changes are also evaluated in the overall context of changes in community character.
 Because the more specific features that define Carmel's character, as well as their significance, has yet to be decided, it is important to focus on measures of significant change to community character so that the completion of an LCP consistent with the Coastal Act is not prejudiced.
 One such criterion is whether the development will result in more than a 10% increase in the gross square footage, height, or footprint (i.e., size, scale, bulk, etc).
 Other measures of change in community character, though, include changes in architectural style, demolition of notable or historic buildings, the removal of significant vegetation or trees, any development that facilitates an increase in residential density, etc. Each of these factors must be evaluated separately and together as a whole.
-As discussed above, the proposed rebuild is slightly greater than 10% larger in square footage.
-The rebuild is merely 12% larger than the existing structure.
-Total site coverage will be reduced under the proposed configuration and the proposed plans site the rebuild on the existing foundation in the same footprint.
-The proposed project does not involve demolition of a structure of any historical or architectural significance; the existing structure was constructed in the early 1970's and does not appear to exhibit any of the small cottage architectural nuances for which Carmel is famous.
-The architectural style of the proposed rebuild is compatible with the architectural styles noted elsewhere in the City.
+As discussed above, the proposed addition is less than a 10% increase in square footage.
+The proposed project also does not involve demolition of a structure of any historical or architectural significance and the architectural style of the proposed remodel is similar to that already existing on site.
 No trees will be removed and the project will not affect residential density.
-The proposed project preserves the current ambient quality of the site and the overall character along Junipero Avenue.
-Thus, in the larger context of community character, the proposed demolition and rebuild will not significantly change the community character of the area.
+Furthermore, the addition preserves the current ambient quality of the site and the overall character along Scenic Road.
+Thus, in the larger context of community character, the proposed addition and remodel will not significantly change the community character of the area.

-Additionally, the proposed project will not otherwise impact public access or view opportunities available to the coast.
+Additionally, the proposed project will not otherwise impact public access or view opportunities available along the coast on Scenic Road.
 Therefore, the Commission finds that the proposed project is consistent with Coastal Act Policy 30604(a) in that approval of the project has been found consistent with the Chapter 3 policies of the Coastal Act and will not prejudice development of the LCP in conformance with Chapter 3 policies of the Coastal Act.